-Under the terms of the Museums and Galleries Act 1992 the Trustees of the National Portrait Gallery maintain a collection of portraits in all media of the most eminent persons in British history from the earliest times to the present day.
-These media include paintings, drawings, miniatures, engravings, sculpture, photographs, photographic negatives, film, digital works and new media.
+Under the terms of the Museums and Galleries Act 1992 the Trustees of the National Portrait Gallery maintain a collection of portraits of the most significant persons in British history, from the earliest times to the present day.

-As laid down at the Trustees' second meeting on 16 February 1857 it is 'the rule... to look to the celebrity of the person represented' in the first place; the Trustees 'attempt to estimate that celebrity without any bias to any political or religious party.
-Nor will they consider great faults and errors, even though admitted on all sides, as any sufficient ground for excluding any portrait which may be valuable as illustrating the civil, ecclesiastical, or literary history of the country'.
+The criteria for acquisition have evolved from those laid down at the Trustees' second meeting on 16th February 1857 where it was stated that it should be 'the rule... to look to the celebrity of the person represented' in the first place; and that Trustees shall 'attempt to estimate’ the ‘significance of the sitter’s achievements without any bias to any political or religious party.
+Nor will they consider great faults and errors, even though admitted on all sides, as any sufficient ground for excluding any portrait which may be valuable as illustrating the… history of the country'.

-When considering a potential acquisition due account is taken of the Gallery's responsibility to ensure adequate conservation, documentation and proper use, and takes into account limitations imposed by such factors as staffing, storage, conservation resources and display space.
-Due account is also taken of the collecting policies of other museums, both national and non-national, in order to avoid unnecessary duplication and waste of resources.
+When considering a potential acquisition due account is taken of the Gallery's responsibility to ensure adequate conservation, documentation and to take into account limitations imposed by such factors as staffing, storage, conservation resources, display space and long term maintenance costs associated with non traditional media.
+Due account is also taken of the collecting policies of other museums, both national and non-national, in order to avoid unnecessary duplication and waste of public resources.

 The Gallery does not acquire any object unless the Trustees are satisfied that it can acquire good title to the object in question, and that it has not been acquired in, or exported from, its country of origin (or any intermediate country in which it may have been legally owned) in violation of that country's laws.